Top Email Marketing Strategies For Dropshipping & eCommerce

 For example, if you can’t decide which title out of the two or three you wrote will resonate most with customers.
 With Unbounce, you can quickly duplicate the page, change the text in versions B and C and test to see which performs better.

 Segmentation is a critical component of an effective email marketing strategy for your dropshipping store.
-Not all customers are the same!
+Remember, not all customers are the same!
 You want to present different offers to different audiences.

 A loyal customer should receive different emails than someone who hasn’t engaged with your brand in a long time.
-Reward loyal customers with exclusive deals and content.
-Focus on recapturing customers who haven’t opened anything in a while.
+For instance, reward loyal customers with exclusive deals and content.
+Furthermore, focus on recapturing customers who haven’t opened anything in a while.

 Keep in mind that audience segmentation doesn’t end with the basics: age, gender, geographic location, etc. As email marketing continues to grow more competitive, going beyond basic demographics will get you better results.
 In other words, micro-segmentation is the next big email trend.